See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Methods

-While we can characterize Western bias in existing VLMs, such a characterization does not allow us to make causal claims regarding its source.
-Each of the state-of-the-art VLMs we evaluate differ from one another across many different axes -- in \# of parameters, their pre-training corpus characteristics and in their task-specific fine-tuning.
+While we can characterize Western bias in existing VLMs, this does not allow us to make causal claims regarding its source.
+Each of the VLMs we evaluate differ from one another across many different axes: parameters, pre-training corpora and task-specific fine-tuning.

 Thus, to disentangle the effects of language modeling choices, we train our own comparable VLMs (\textbf{mLLaVA}).
 We follow the training recipe of LLaVa: we fuse a pre-trained image encoder to a pre-trained base LLM by training on a multimodal fusion corpus of paired images and text \citep{liu2024llava}.
-To allow direct comparison, we keep the image encoder and other hyperparameters fixed and systematically explore three axes of variation (the letters below correspond to \textbf{mLLaVA} elements in ``Step 2" of Figure \ref{fig:approach}):
+To allow direct comparison, we keep everything fixed and systematically explore three axes of variation (the letters below correspond to \textbf{mLLaVA} elements in ``Step 2" of Figure \ref{fig:approach}):